StefanoP85/Pyramids-of-Egypt-cheats/README.md

 The game is very hard; I used some debugging in real mode software, using Turbo Debugger, and I found out how to cheat, becoming invulnerable to the snakes.
-The cheat is a "patcher program": a program written in Turbo Pascal, with some assembly routines, that loads the game into memory, patch a single instruction, a RET instruction, with hex code C3, in the right place, and that bypasses the collision detection.
+The cheat is a "patcher program": a program written in Turbo Pascal, with some assembly routines, that loads the game into memory, patch a single instruction, a RET instruction, with hex code C3, in the right place, and that bypasses the collision detection; I translated it into Turbo Assembler in Ideal mode syntax.
 I created also a QBasic program, that displays the 30 levels of the game.